B1nus/wezy/README.md

 # Mutability
 Nope.
 Everything is mutable.
 # Memory
-Memory is deallocated once a variable goes ou of scope.
+Memory is deallocated once a variable goes out of scope.
 # Functions
 All parameters are mutable references.
 Functions are strongly typed.
 Functions cannot use varibles from the outside, only their parameters.
 They can return mutliple values using tuples.
 # Types